 March is a great time to visit since the bridge is usually packed with tourists during the summer and fall.

 For the quietest atmosphere and a great view of the city lit up at night, we suggest visiting after dark.

 If you're looking for more free activities, take a look at our full post here.

-For a few select dates during March, you’ll be able to catch a classical performance by the Prague National Theatre.
+For a few select dates during March, you'll be able to catch a performance at the Prague National Theatre.